9. Reducing Hallucinations

 The World Wide Web #

 For a lot of tasks, the ultimate source of information is the world wide web.
-In fact, whenever we give it a prompt for which ChatGPT considers its internal memory insufficient, it decides to consult the web.
+In fact, whenever we give it a prompt for which ChatGPT considers its parametric knowledge insufficient, it decides to consult the web.
 This means that it will build a search query from your prompt, submit it to a search engine, read the most relevant results, and then compile its answer from those results.
 This again increases the chances that this answer is correct.
-If ChatGPT’s internal memory does not allow it to predict, say, someone’s date of birth with a sufficiently high degree of confidence, it often decides to search the world wide web for any sources, like Wikipedia, that have this information and take it from there.
-There are of course instances where it misjudges its own knowledge, continues without any helplines and produces incorrect information.
+If ChatGPT’s parametric knowledge does not allow it to predict, say, someone’s date of birth with a sufficiently high degree of confidence, it often decides to search the world wide web for any sources, like Wikipedia, that have this information and take it from there.
+Unfortunately this method is not foolproof: sometimes it misjudges its own knowledge, continues without any helplines and produces incorrect information.
 In those cases you can explicitly prompt it to ‘use the world wide web’.
+Even then, however, you can never be 100% certain the answer is correct.

 The problem is that many of today’s models are not linked to a search engine.
-Claude, for example, and many of the younger models like DeepSeek, do not have this capability and always rely on their internal memory only.
+Many of the younger models like DeepSeek, for example, do not have this capability and always rely on their parametric knowledge only.
 This also goes for the open-source models you can download on your own computer, unless you connect them with the necessary tooling yourself.
 This means their answers will contain far more hallucinations than those of models capable of web search.
 If you’re doing research of any kind, it is therefore advisable to use a model that has access to the web, like ChatGPT or Copilot.

 Programming code #

 We’ve seen before that large language models struggle with mathematics and don’t actually perform the calculations we ask them to do.
-Luckily ChatGPT has a solution to that as well.
-Whenever we give it a complex calculation that it is unlikely to answer correctly with its word prediction capabilities, it switches to another strategy.
-In these cases, rather than producing natural language, ChatGPT will decide to generate the programming code for your calculation in a programming language called Python.
-Next, it runs this programming code and builds a response on the basis of the answer.
-As this happens, you’ll see a short message that ChatGPT is Analyzing your instruction.
+Luckily some chatbots have a solution to that.
+Whenever we give them a complex calculation that they are unlikely to answer correctly with their word prediction capabilities, they switch to another strategy.
+In these cases, rather than producing natural language, they will decide to generate the programming code for your calculation in a programming language like Python.
+Next, they run this programming code and build a response on the basis of the answer.
+When ChatGPT does this, you’ll see a short message that it is Analyzing your instruction.
 Behind the answer, there will also be a small icon that you can click to see the programming code.
 As with the internet search above, this strategy greatly increases the probability that the result is correct.
-The only risk is that ChatGPT may not have generated the right code — which for straightforward mathematical instructions is very small.
+The only risk is that ChatGPT may not have generated the right code — which for straightforward arithmetic instructions is very small.

 Consistency Prompting #